BerkayOzturkCE/School-Management-System/README.md

 School Management System is an application where administrators can perform new records, update old records, etc., and where students can record their lessons and see their grades.

 Admins can;
-- Addand update person
+- Adding and updating person
-- Add and update faculty
+- Adding and updating faculty
-- Add and update department
+- Adding and updating department
-- Add and update lessons
+- Adding and updating lessons
-- Enter exam result
+- Entering exam result

 Students can;
-- Take lesson
+- Taking lesson
 - Update personal information
 - See the exam result